 Scholarly Commons Citation

 Aiken, Jane H., "Protecting Plaintiffs' Sexual Pasts: Coping with Preconceptions Through Discretion" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 301.
+301.